ste-t/ir-vim/README.md

 ### Features

-- Bind to any keyboard keys.
+- Bind to any keyboard key.
 - Choose if a button will ignore being held down or not.
 - Debugging system which makes customization easy.
 - Add an indefinite amount of modes.